romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## column operators

-`.where` argument can take object where key is the name of operator and value is it's argument.
+`.where` argument can take an object where the key is the name of the operator and the value is its argument.

-Different types of columns supports different sets of operators.
+Different types of columns support different sets of operators.

-All column operators can take a value of the same type as the column, or a sub query, or a raw expression:
+All column operators can take a value of the same type as the column, a sub-query, or a raw expression:

 ```ts
 Table.where({